Skip to content

 Come and Play! days are aimed at music teachers, amateurs, students and young people.
 These educational sessions give participants access to expert instruction in baroque instruments.

 Baroque In The North’s debut album, Music for French Kings, was released on the Deux-Elles label in October 2022.
 It was a featured album on Radio 3’s Early Music Show.
 The album was awarded four out of five stars in BBC Music Magazine’s December 2022 issue.
+Their second album, Musette: Friends in High Places, will be released on 21 August 2026.

 For Choirs

 Baroque In The North frequently provides period-instrument orchestras and ensembles for choirs wanting to perform the great choral works of the baroque period and beyond.
 We are able to enrich this experience with our expertise in authentic period instruments.
-Handel’s Messiah and Bach’s Passions are particularly popular, but our repertoire has ranged from Monteverdi’s Vespers and Schutz’s Jesu Membra Nostri to Mozart’s Requiem.
+Handel’s Messiah and Bach’s Passions are particularly popular, but our repertoire has ranged from Monteverdi’s Vespers and Buxtehude’s Jesu Membra Nostri to Mozart’s Requiem.

 We’re proud to have particularly close relationships with several choirs and conductors across the North of England with whom we work regularly.
 We are always happy to advise on instrumentation, forces and programming.
 Get in touch to discuss how we can bring your concert plans to life.